-It was 120 years ago on November 10, 1898, when a mob of white supremacist burned property, terrorized Wilmington citizens, murdered anywhere from a dozen to 300 people, and forced elected officials from office.
+It was 120 years ago on November 10, 1898, when a mob of white supremacists burned property, terrorized Wilmington citizens, murdered anywhere from one dozen to 300 people, and forced elected officials from office.
 We’ll hear from New York Times Magazine Writer John Jeremiah Sullivan and his research partner Joel Finsel…We’ll talk with former city councilman, political science professor, and Wilmington native Earl Sheridan…

 But first, in the event you’re not familiar with this part of Wilmington’s history, WHQR’s Vince Winkel explains.